What is IoT?

 It's your equipment, machines, products, and devices that are connected to the cloud and outfitted to collect and securely transmit data.

-IoT lets you solve your business problems using your own data.
-The Internet of Things isn’t just about connected devices—it’s about information and how connecting devices to the cloud provides powerful, immediate insights that can transform your business by lowering costs by reducing loss or materials, improving operational and mechanical processes, or building new lines of business that are possible with reliable real-time data.
-Create a real competitive advantage by using IoT to turn your data into insights, and those insights into action.
+In short, IoT lets you solve your business problems using your own data.
+The Internet of Things isn't just about connected devices—it's about the information those devices collect and the powerful, immediate insights that can be garnered from that information.
+These insights can be used to transform your business and lower costs through improvements like reduction of wasted materials, streamlined operational and mechanical processes, or expansion into new lines of business that are only made possible with reliable real-time data.
+Create a real competitive advantage by using IoT to turn your data into insights and turn those insights into action.

 Monitor almost any kind of asset—including heavy machinery, vehicles, and even livestock—almost anywhere, either continuously or at regular intervals.
 By tracking location, performance, condition, or environmental factors, the insights you gain from IoT-connected things may help you: